kellertobias/servobill/README.md

 - [🐳 Dockerized on your own hardware](deploy/dockerized/README.md)
 - [💻 Development setup](README.md#developing)

-If you have no experience with AWS, we recommend the dockerized deployment, however all ways of deploying servobill require some level of technical knowledge to deploy it in a secure way.
+If you have no experience with AWS, we recommend the dockerized deployment, however all ways of deploying Servobill require some level of technical knowledge to deploy it securely.

 ### Deployment Considerations

 Serverless hosting works great for freelancers with around 100-1000 invoices & expenses a year, and a total of around 50-100 customers & products as well as 2000-5000 items in the inventory shared across in 50-500 inventory types.

 Since the pricing of DynamoDB is based on the amount of reads and writes, the cost of storing and retrieving larger amounts of data or having frequent requests to DynamoDB can become unpredictable.
-In these cases we recommend using the dockerized deployment or at least using a relational database rather than dynamoDB in the serverless deployment.
+In these cases we recommend using the dockerized deployment or at least using a relational database rather than DynamoDB in the serverless deployment.

 ### Architecture